kennethkn/check1340/README.md

 # check1340

 Run all test cases available for a problem with a single command.
-For ENGG1340/COMP2113 students (22-23 semester 2).
+For ENGG1340/COMP2113 students (22-23 spring).

 Avoid the hassle of running each test case one by one and comparing the output with the expected output.
 This script does it all for you.